PrimeTimeTran/next-blog/data/blog/graph-theory.md

     if p and q and p.val == q.val:
       return self.isSameTree(p.left, q.left) and self.isSameTree(p.right, q.right)
 ```

+We use recursion.

+We guard for the lack of p and q.
+This indicates that the p and q tree's node's had the same "children" at this node.
+In other words we return true if both p and q are null.

+Next we guard for the of either left or right child nodes being null(unbalanced) and the values of of p and q being the same at this node.

+If the above conditions are met, we recursively call `isSameTree` padding both p's and q's left and right and return their logical operators evaluation.

 572. [Subtree of Another Tree](https://leetcode.com/problems/subtree-of-another-tree/submissions/)